Welrod

-The Welrod is a British bolt-action, magazine-fed pistol with an integrated silencer that was devised for covert operations during the Second World War by Major Hugh Reeves at the Inter-Services Research Bureau (later Station IX).
+The Welrod is a British bolt-action, magazine-fed pistol with an integrated suppressor that was devised for covert operations during the Second World War by Major Hugh Reeves at the Inter-Services Research Bureau (later Station IX).

-Station IX is based in Welwyn, and gave the Welrod its unusual name.
+Station IX was based in Welwyn, and gave the Welrod its unusual name.
 It is derived from "Wel" from "Welwyn" (a prefix used by covert equipment designed by Station IX) and "rod", gangland slang for gun, as a way to obscure its purpose.

 The Welrod is designed for use by irregular forces and resistance groups, and is an extremely quiet gun due to its integrated silencer.
 Approximately 2,800 were made in wartime and perhaps 14,000 in total when post-war examples are included.

 Development

 The name Welrod comes from the custom of naming all clandestine equipment devised at Station IX in Welwyn starting with Wel, such as the Welgun, Welbike and Welman.
 A document produced toward the end of the war ensured that the right people were properly credited for their inventions at Station IX.
 This document identifies Major Hugh Reeves as the inventor of the Welrod.
 He was also responsible for other important designs, including the sleeve gun, which was similar to the Welrod, though single shot and made to be concealed up a sleeve.

 The Welrod was used primarily by the British Special Operations Executive (SOE) but was also used by the American Office of Strategic Services (OSS) and Resistance forces.

 The Welrod is a "sanitised" weapon, meaning that it has no markings indicating its manufacturer or country of origin; it is marked only with a serial number and some inscrutable symbols and letters.
 The Birmingham Small Arms Company Limited (BSA) confirmed that it manufactured some Welrod pistols but put no markings at all on them, so it is likely that any markings were added by the British military after delivery.

 The original Mk.I Welrod is of a bolt-action design.
 Though 500 were ordered, it is not clear if it ever got beyond the prototype stage, but at least one prototype is known to have survived.
 The Welrod Mk II, chambered for .32 ACP is the primary model.
 Due to poor field results, the Welrod 9mm Mk I was subsequently developed using 9×19mm Parabellum rounds.

+The Southwest Pump Company produced a version of the pistol for the US government known as the Hand Firing Mechanism Mk.
+I based on the Welrod Mk IIA.